sec10/Google-Data-Analytics-Capstone-Project/README.md

 ## Ask
 ______________________________________________________________________________________________________________________________________________________________________________________________
 To answer the question of how to convert casual riders into annual riders the team needs to better understand how annual members and casual riders differ.
-I have been assigned to answer the question: How do annual members and casual riders use Cyclist biked differently?
+I have been assigned to answer the question: How do annual members and casual riders use Cyclist bikes differently?

 Questions to ask:
   * Types and counts of users
   * What days of the week are users most likely to ride?
 Ride the least?
   * What months are the busiest for different types of users?
 Least busiest?
   * Median ride length of users
-  * Most visited docking stations by each user

 ## Prepare